 No vegetable symbolizes the beginning of spring like the first stalks of green asparagus.
 One of the highlights of the food lover’s calendar, the appearance of asparagus marks the beginning of the new growing season that features the most delicate and tender green vegetables of the year.

-What is it?
-The word asparagus is originally derived from the Persian word for “sprout” or “shoot,” which characterizes the short, edible stems of the Asparagus officinalis plant.
-Though the stems are edible, if asparagus are allowed to flower and fruit the small red berries are poisonous to humans.
-Only young asparagus are typically eaten, as older plants quickly develop a woody texture and strange flavor.
+What Is It?
+The word asparagus is originally derived from the Persian word for “sprout” or “shoot,” which characterizes the short, edible stems of the Asparagus Officinalis plant.
+Though the stems are edible, if asparagus is allowed to flower and fruit the small red berries are poisonous to humans.
 Asparagus is one of the oldest known edible plants in human history, with pictures of it found in Egyptian ruins dating from 3000 BC.
 A recipe for asparagus is also present in the oldest surviving cookbook from 300 AD.
-Though the most common asparagus are green, white and purple varietals are also popular.
+Though the most common asparagus are green, white, and purple varietals are also popular.
 White asparagus, also known as spargel, is mostly found in Germany and parts of northern Europe.
-It is cultivated by sheltering the sprouts from light, thereby preventing photosynthesis.
+It is cultivated by sheltering the stalks from light, thereby preventing photosynthesis.
 This treatment results in a more delicate texture and taste, as well as a white stalk.
-Purple asparagus were originally cultivated in Italy and have more sugar and less fiber than green asparagus.
+Purple asparagus was originally cultivated in Italy and has more sugar and less fiber than green asparagus.

-Health benefits Asparagus is an excellent source of folate, a key vitamin in preventing birth defects and reducing inflammatory markers such as homocystine.
+Health Benefits Asparagus is an excellent source of folate, a key vitamin in preventing birth defects and reducing inflammatory markers such as homocysteine.
 It is also rich in rutin, a potent antioxidant compound thought to be beneficial in protecting against heart disease and cancer.
 Rutin has also been shown to protect small capillaries, indicating that it may help in preventing unsightly spider veins, though this has yet to be confirmed in human studies.
-Asparagus is also rich in the amino acid asparagine, which was named because of its abundance in the plant.
+Asparagus is also rich in the amino acid asparagine, which was named because of its abundance in the plant and is used in the biosynthesis of proteins.
 Asparagine is essential for the functioning of the nervous system.
 While not technically a benefit, biochemically speaking asparagus is most famous for its aromatic effects in the powder room.
 Asparagus digestion results in the rapid production of a handful of sulfur-containing compounds that give urine a strong and unpleasant stench, similar to cooked cabbage.
 Though not everyone can detect the scent of asparagus in urine, science suggests that most, if not all, people produce it.
 There is no report of negative health effects from these sulfur compounds.

-Sourcing and storage Asparagus can be found at grocery stores and local farmers’ markets from early March through early May in San Francisco, and tends to run $3-$6 per bunch.
+Sourcing and Storage Asparagus can be found at grocery stores and local farmers’ markets from early March through early May in San Francisco and tends to run $3-$6 per bunch.
 Asparagus is generally chosen based on the thickness of the stem.
-Young, thin-stemmed asparagus tend to have a more delicate texture and be more aromatic.
-Young asparagus are more rich in the sulfur compounds that impact post-digestion odors, so if you’re particularly sensitive to these smells you may opt for the larger, more mature asparagus plants.
+Asparagus spears larger than half an inch have a tender middle that is higher in soluble fiber and vitamins B and C than thinner stalks.
+Thin asparagus is richer in the sulfur compounds that impact post-digestion odors, so if you’re particularly sensitive to these smells you may opt for the larger spears.
 Asparagus stores nicely when kept dry in the refrigerator for 1-2 weeks.
-However, the antioxidant potential does decline once asparagus are harvested, so from a health perspective fresh asparagus are preferable.
+However, the antioxidant potential does decline once asparagus is harvested, so from a health perspective, fresh asparagus is preferable.

-At home Cooking asparagus can be tricky due to the rapid transition between the woody asparagus stem and the tender stalk.
+At Home Cooking asparagus can be tricky due to the rapid transition between the woody asparagus stem and the tender stalk.
 For ideal asparagus tenderness, grip a fresh asparagus spear with two hands–one in the middle and one closer to the bottom end–with thumbs pointing toward each other.
-Quickly snap the asparagus in two; this should break the stalk at a point that removes the most tough and stringy part of the vegetable.
-Alternatively the asparagus stem can be peeled to remove the thick outer layer.
+Quickly snap the asparagus in two; this should break the stalk at a point that removes the toughest and stringy part of the vegetable.
+Alternatively, the asparagus stem can be peeled to remove the thick outer layer.
 Asparagus can be eaten either cooked or raw, which surprises many people.
 Raw asparagus is quite sweet and tender, and makes a lovely addition to salads or served alone as an appetizer or as part of a raw vegetable platter.
 Some of the nutrients are better preserved in raw asparagus, though others are more available after cooking.
-Asparagus are delicious gently steamed or blanched, and really shine when grilled (use foil to prevent the spears from falling through the grate) or baked at high temperatures.
-Because of its slight bitter taste, asparagus dishes benefit greatly when paired with a splash of acid.
+Asparagus is delicious gently steamed or blanched, and really shines when grilled (use foil to prevent the spears from falling through the grate) or baked at high temperatures.
+Because of its slightly bitter taste, asparagus dishes benefit greatly when paired with a splash of acid.
 Both balsamic vinegar and Meyer lemon juice work wonders with asparagus, as do salty cheeses such as parmesan or asiago.